ACCEPTING NEW CLIENTS AT

 Extensive Training Biography:

-Dr. Rettger is also a professional mindfulness and yoga teacher.
-He is a Experienced Registered Yoga Teacher (ERYT-200) with the Yoga Alliance at the 200-hour level, and has completed more than 300 additional training hours and is a Yoga Alliance Continuing Education Provider.
+Dr. Rettger is a professional mindfulness and yoga teacher registered with the Yoga Alliance at the 200-hour level, and is a Yoga Alliance Continuing Education Provider (E-RYT-200 & YACEP).

 At Stanford, Dr. Rettger developed a specialty of treating post-traumatic stress utilizing evidence-based treatment approaches such as Cue-Centered Therapy (CCT) & Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Dr. Rettger works with children, teenagers, and adults.